Death on the Nile (2022 film): Plot

-In World War I, a young Hercule Poirot devises a strategy to advance his Belgian infantry company.
-While his strategy is initially successful, a booby trap kills and injures many in the company as well as mutilating Hercule's face.
-His fiancée, nurse Katherine, does not recoil, but suggests he could grow a mustache to hide his scars.
+The film opens in Belgium at the Yser Bridge on October 31, 1914, in the front lines of World War I. Hercule Poirot's captain has been given a mission that is certain death for all his men.
+Poirot advises his captain to follow a strategy that will accomplish the mission safely.
+It succeeds, but when his captain steps on a mine, Poirot is caught in the explosion.
+Poirot's fiancée, Katherine, visits him in the hospital and reassures him that she still loves him despite his injuries.

-In 1937 at a London club, Poirot watches as blues singer Salome Otterbourne performs.
-He notices Jacqueline "Jackie" de Bellefort is there with her fiancé Simon Doyle.
-Jackie's childhood friend, heiress Linnet Ridgeway, soon arrives.
+In 1937, at a London club, Poirot watches blues singer Salome Otterbourne perform.
+He notices Jacqueline "Jackie" de Bellefort introducing her fiancé, Simon Doyle, to her childhood friend, heiress Linnet Ridgeway.
 After meeting Simon, Linnet agrees to hire him as her land agent.

-Six weeks later, in Egypt, Poirot encounters his friend Bouc and Bouc's mother, Euphemia, an artist.
-Bouc invites Poirot to join them at the hotel to celebrate the wedding of a surprising couple – Linnet and Simon.
-Others join their honeymoon trip: Linnet's maid, Louise Bourget; Salome and her niece/manager, Rosalie, Linnet's schoolfriend; Linnet's godmother, Marie Van Schuyler with her nurse, Mrs. Bowers; Linnet's financial manager and cousin, Andrew Katchadourian; and Dr. Linus Windlesham, Linnet's former fiance.
-Linnet asks Poirot for protection from the obsessive Jackie, who has stalked the couple to Egypt; Poirot cannot dissuade Jackie, who shows him she carries a gun.
+Six weeks later, in Egypt, Poirot encounters his friend, Bouc, with his mother, Euphemia, and the trio attend the wedding of Linnet and Simon.
+Others join their honeymoon trip: Linnet's maid, Louise Bourget; Salome and her niece/manager Rosalie, Linnet's schoolfriend; Linnet's godmother Marie Van Schuyler with her nurse, Mrs. Bowers; Linnet's financial manager and cousin Andrew Katchadourian; and Dr. Linus Windlesham, Linnet's former fiancé.
+Jackie has also stalked the couple to Egypt and continues to follow the couple around.

 To escape Jackie, the group boards the cruise ship S.S.
 Karnak.
-Linnet tells Poirot she distrusts her guests.
-During an excursion to Abu Simbel, Bouc reveals he is dating Rosalie, despite his mother's disapproval; Poirot finds himself attracted to Salome.
+Linnet asks Poirot for protection from Jackie and confesses that she distrusts her guests.
+Bouc reveals he is dating Rosalie, despite his mother's disapproval, and teases Poirot about Poirot's attraction to Salome.

+The party disembarks from the Karnak to visit the Abu Simbel Temples.
 After a boulder falls off a column and nearly crushes Linnet and Simon, the guests return to the Karnak to discover Jackie has boarded.
-Poirot, affected by champagne, confides to Jackie that he renounced romance after Katherine died in a mortar explosion.
-Linnet goes to bed and Simon confronts Jackie, who shoots him in the leg.
-When she attempts to shoot herself, Rosalie and Bouc intervene.
-They take Jackie to Mrs. Bowers, while Windlesham arrives to treat Simon.
-The following morning, Louise discovers Linnet has been fatally shot in the head.
-Linnet's valuable necklace has also been stolen.
+When Linnet goes to sleep, Simon confronts Jackie, who shoots him in the leg.
+When she attempts to shoot herself, Rosalie and Bouc intervene, taking her to Mrs. Bowers.
+Windlesham treats Simon.

-Poirot, assisted by Simon and Bouc, interrogates the guests, each of whom bears a grudge against Linnet or would benefit from her death: